daiquocnguyen/R-MeN/README.md

 </p>

 ## News
-- The Tensorflow was completed one year ago and now out-of-date.
+- The reported results were obtained using the Tensorflow implementation one year ago.
+Now the Tensorflow implementation is out-of-date, caused by the change of Tensorflow from 1.x to 2.x .
 I will release the Pytorch implementation of R-MeN as soon as possible.

 ## Usage

 ### Requirements
 - Python 3.x
-- Tensorflow 1.14
+- Tensorflow 1.13
 - dm-sonnet 1.34
 - scipy 1.3